forget2save/paper-finder/README.md

 # paper finder

-An automatic search engine that can download PDF files and generate the summary.
+An automatic search engine that can download PDF files and generate the summary which mainly includes the abstract.
+Paper finder is written in python and based on the free semantic scholar API and ArXiv. `demo.py` shows how to use this tool.

-## requirements
+## goal

+We want to read the papers which have following attributes.

+- latest
 - high citation
-- high citation authors
+- influential authors
-- latest
-- top journal or conference
+- on top journals or conferences
-- exact words
-- unique id
-- pdf download